abhilashmnair/backend-flask-app/README.md

 ### 1. Fetch and Process Data
 - **Endpoint**: `/fetch-data`
 - **Method**: `GET`
-- **Description**: Simulates fetching data from an external service, processes the data and stores it in memory.
+- **Description**: Simulates fetching data from an external service, processes the data, and stores it in memory.
+Data processing includes converting the name of the items into uppercase, calculating the total cart value, and the total number of items in the cart.
 - **Response Example**:

     ```json